rlarabel/rlarabel/README.md

 - 👋 Hi, I’m @rlarabel
-- 👀 I’m interested in software development
+- 👀 I’m interested in embedded software development
-- 🌱 I’m currently learning full stack web development
+- 🌱 I’m currently learning how to take my skills to the next level
-- 💞️ I’m looking to collaborate on python related projects
+- 💞️ I’m looking to collaborate on any open source related projects
-- 📫 How to reach me gitrams8@gmail.com
+- 📫 How to reach me ramseslarabel@gmail.com

 <!---
 rlarabel/rlarabel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.